 Matt joined us in the summer of 2013 having previously spent a couple of years at the mighty Hedonism wine shop in London.
 Hedonism is the vinous plaything of a Russian Oligarch, so they routinely stock all sorts of iconic wines in outrageous bottle sizes that cost the same as a small house in Hull.
 "It's nice to be back selling real wine to real people...", was his comment on joining us, "...rather than arguing exactly which vintage of Latour is the best!"
 Yes, well, we know what you mean, Matt.
 Kind of.

 Sarah also joined us in the summer of 2013.
-Having travelled around several wine merchants in her youth (she's asked me to say she's just turned 30, not 90, as 'in her youth' makes her sound like she's an old maid), she latterly spent time managing people in hotels and restaurants, which is never a good idea, so she's back to her roots now with us.
+After finishing a design degree here in Brighton, she decided the wine trade sounded much more fun so spent time in various parts or the country working in wine merchants and wholesalers, she latterly spent time managing people in hotels and restaurants, which is never a good idea, so she's back to her roots now with us.
+And the design still comes in handy for all the sign writing and calligraphy that needs done.
 As a Scot, Sarah knows more than most about the whisky section, and she debunks a few stereotypes by being the healthiest person we know in the wine trade, with all her vegetariansim and active lifestyle shtick.
-So much for deep fried Mars bars and Buckfast then..
+So much for deep fried Mars bars and Buckfast then...